 Unintentional Period Piece: This movie screams mid-nineties.
 Fortunately, thanks to good writing and genuinely funny humor, the movie is still worth watching even today.

-Mythology Gag/Brick Joke: In an early Cher voiceover in the movie, she says that she and Dionne were "both named for famous singers who now do infomercials."
+Mythology Gag: In an early Cher voiceover in the movie, she says that she and Dionne were "both named for famous singers who now do infomercials."
 The first season episode "I Got You Babe" is, of course, named for a famous Sonny and Cher song, and brings it all full circle, since the plot centers around Cher falling for a college student named...Sonny.

-Nice Job Breaking It, Heroine: Several episodes involve Cher attempting to make people's lives better in some way and failing, or, as in "Secrets and Lies," the first Season Finale, tells someone an unpleasant fact that creates trouble.
+Nice Job Breaking It, Hero: Several episodes involve Cher attempting to make people's lives better in some way and failing, or, as in "Secrets and Lies," the first Season Finale, tells someone an unpleasant fact that creates trouble.